2013 Chrysler 200 Interior

 - "Goodbye, sow's ear; hello, silk purse.
 Deep blacks, rich browns and warm tans replace the old Chrysler interior palate of hard plastic finishes and dowdy colors.
 Sweeping, richly-textured, soft-touch surfaces display fewer seams but more chrome and metallic trim, elevating the 2013 Chrysler 200's cabin to Business Class if not First.
 Layered trim replaces unsightly gaps, and instrumentation combines modern function with classic style." -- Kelley Blue Book

 - "Cheapness is now banished; or at least much better disguised." -- Car and Driver (2011)

 - "Every spot that you're likely to lean an arm is cushioned, a feature that became welcome when I recently drove a 200 nearly 400 miles from San Francisco to Los Angeles." -- Detroit Free Press (2011)

-The five-seat 200 sedan has cloth seats standard and available leather seats and heated front seats.
+The five-seat 200 sedan has cloth seats standard and is available with leather seats and heated front seats.
 The 200 convertible only seats four.
 Cloth seats are standard on the convertible, and leather seats and heated front and rear seats are available.
-An S convertible model has heated, leather front and rear seats with suede inserts.
-Reviewers generally comment on the sedan’s seats, saying the materials are upscale, but back-seat legroom is cramped.
+The S convertible model has heated leather front and rear seats with suede inserts.
+Reviewers say the seating materials are upscale but back-seat legroom is cramped.
 One reviewer says the 200 sedan is narrow, which makes the cabin feel small.